doctorfree/nvim-lazyman/README.md

 After the download and initialization are complete, execute the `lazyman` command found in `~/.local/bin/lazyman`.

-By default, Lazyman uses [Homebrew](https://brew.sh) to install Neovim if there is not already Neovim 0.9 or later installed and in the execution path.
+By default, Lazyman uses the native package manager to install Neovim dependencies and tools if Neovim 0.9 or later is not already installed and in the execution path.
-In addition, by default, Lazyman uses Homebrew to install Neovim dependencies, language servers, and tools.

-Alternately, command line options exist to direct `lazyman` to install Neovim, dependencies and tools using the native package manger or to skip the Neovim installation altogether.
+Alternately, command line options exist to direct `lazyman` to install Neovim, dependencies and tools using [Homebrew](https://brew.sh) or to skip the Neovim installation altogether.

-To install Neovim, dependencies, and tools using the native package manger rather than Homebrew, invoke `lazyman` with the `-h` option when first initializing:
+To install Neovim, dependencies, and tools using Homebrew rather than the native package manger, invoke `lazyman` with the `-h` option when initializing:

 ```bash
 git clone https://github.com/doctorfree/nvim-lazyman $HOME/.config/nvim-Lazyman